CodyNicholson/Backend_Development_Notes/Software_Development_Process/Agile_Software_Development_Process/extremeProgramming.md

 -

-####Simple Design
+#### Simple Design

 Only build enough to meet the requirements, and no duplicated functionality, so that we can adapt easily if it is wrong

-Fewests methods and classes because a large and cubersome project will not be flexibile enough to adapt and change like it should in XP and Agile
+Fewest methods and classes because a large and cumbersome project will not be flexible enough to adapt and change like it should in XP and Agile

 -

-####Test First
+#### Test First

 There are no program features that exist without a test